Learn More About Video Editing Classes in Dallas

 Today, video editing is a process that entails much more than just splicing clips together.
 With the help of editing tools and programs, Video Editors can take video and audio clips and use them to tell a compelling story.
 Editing video requires a deep understanding of not just how to sequence a story but also how to use colors, typography, and effects to create a consistent brand image, deliver a narrative, inspire a feeling, and engage an audience.

 Video editing provides a way to alter video files either subtly or significantly, depending on your needs.
 The process entails performing tasks like combining multiple clips, correcting lighting and color, altering volume, and/or slowing down or speeding up footage to create a desired effect.
-In addition, Video Editors may wish to make other changes to a video to enhance or improve it such as using a green screen to alter backgrounds, adding special effects like music, or removing obstructions from the background.
+In addition, Video Editors may wish to make other changes to a video to enhance or improve it, such as using a green screen to alter backgrounds, adding special effects like music, or removing obstructions from the background.
 When taken together, edits such as these create professional-quality videos.

 Many types of video editing exist, each with its own applications and circumstances in which they’re most useful.
 Linear editing is used to copy video clips from one tape to another using a specified sequence.
-Non-linear video editing takes place on computers using Non-Linear Editor software.
-This is the most commonly used type of editing and involves copying raw footage onto a computer, then using programs like Premiere Pro or Final Cut to make edits.
+Non-linear video editing takes place on computers using non-linear editor software.
+This is the most commonly used type of editing and involves copying raw footage onto a computer, then using programs like Adobe Premiere Pro or Apple Final Cut to make edits.
 Offline editing is the process of copying video footage, then compressing it so it has a smaller resolution.
 Online editing is the opposite of offline editing and involves the Editor making edits directly to the raw footage.
-Assemble video editing requires putting a series of video clips together without relying on transitions between them.
+Assembling video editing requires putting a series of video clips together without relying on transitions between them.
 Insert editing is used for inserting new video clips into old footage.

 Video Editing Careers in Dallas